 The films tries to pair down the many threads into a “streamlined” iteration, truncating and eliminating characters and settling on a core six: Meg (Storm Reid), Charles Wallace (Deric McCabe), and Calvin (Levi Miller), along with Mrs. Which (Oprah Winfrey), Mrs. Who (Mindy Kaling), and Mrs. Whatsit (Reese Witherspoon).

-One could argue that DuVernay and co. tried too hard to simplify the main story, while leaving multiple holes in the process, but I’ll get to that in a bit.
+One could argue that DuVernay and co. tried too hard to simplify the main story, while leaving multiple holes in the process.

 The weakness of the script also fosters cringey lines from Mrs. Who, whose shtick is to never use her own words, rather just quotes.
 In one failed attempt at being “hip,” she makes a reference to Chris Tucker’s Friday.
 Rather than saying, “Dammmmmm,” she says, “Dannnnnngggg.”
 Ahhh, Disney (Note: other than this instance, Mrs. Who’s characterization was actually somewhat fun).